h2ws/MeShareMe/README.md

 # MeShareMe
-phone and  linux pc  with share
+Computer and mobile phone sharing with each other